akunuru03/weather_etl_project/README.md

 ## 📊 Visualization

 We visualize the collected weather data using bar charts for easy comparison.
-The charts below are shown side-by-side for better visual impact.

 <div style="display: flex; justify-content: space-around;">